 If you are not “Benjamin Button” from the movie “The Curious Case of Benjamin Button,” then, of course, you have experienced childhood before anything else!
 And we are sure you remember your Children’s day as a child.
 Wasn’t that the best time ever?
 Sure it was.
 The trend remains the same.
 Even today, children want this day to be unique because it’s in their mind that it has to be special!
 So why not make it?

 Who does not relish a yummy ice-cream bonanza, that too when you are least expecting it?
 As soon as you are done with your work, tell your kids that you are taking them for a short drive, of course, maintaining all the Covid guidelines and safety measures.
-Once you are out, surprise them with a visit to their favorite ice-cream parlor.
-The looks of approval will melt your heart.
+Once you are out, surprise them with a visit to their favorite ice cream parlor.
+The look of approval on their face will melt your heart!

 Well, the second one we bet your child is going to love the most.
-But for this, you need to plan up things a few days prior and talk with her best friend’s parents.
-Ask them if they can bring their daughter for a sleepover.
+But for this, you need to plan things a few days prior and talk with her best friend’s parents.
+Ask them if they can bring their kid for a sleepover.
 And what’s next?
-You will enjoy the way both friends scream, dance, jump up and down, get crazy at each other for a minute, and a lot of laughter all night long.
-Indeed the best surprise ever!
+You will enjoy the way both friends scream, dance, jump up and down, get crazy at each other for a minute, and have a lot of laughter all night long!
+Indeed the best surprise ever on Children’s Day!